Michael DeBatt: Falling out with Gravano crew and murder

 Regarding the pinnacle of DeBatt's drug addictions, Gravano stated:

 Gravano hoped that as a result, nobody would think the murder was related to the Gambino crime family or organized crime in general.
 After a Mafia family wedding, Michael had gone back to Tali's with Thomas Carbonaro and Eddie Garafola, expecting the wedding party to join them as usual.
 "But the only ones who went back there were four murderers", says his sister Rosanna.
 Thomas (Huck) Carbonaro shot Michael while he was stationed behind the bar counter at Tali's.
-He was shot several times in the head and neck with a handgun on November 3, 1987.
+On November 3, 1987, DeBatt was killed after he was shot several times in the head and neck.
 He left behind a wife and several children.
 Michael's lifeless body was found face up on the floor in front of the restaurant's juke box by the night shift manager who was coming in to work.
 His pockets were emptied, his jewellery removed and the cash register cleaned out.
 Police investigators stated that while DeBatt had no criminal record, he was reputed to have associated with members of the Gambino crime family.
 Sammy's brother-in-law Eddie Garafola and Louis Vallario were present when the murder was fulfilled.
 Gravano waited at The Brown Derby, in Brooklyn with John Gotti when Edward came in and advised them both that the murder of Michael DeBatt had been carried out.

 His murder remained unsolved until Sammy Gravano agreed to become an informer and testify against John Gotti to avoid prosecution for numerous crimes.
 He was the thirteenth victim of nineteen that Gravano confessed to the authorities of having orchestrated their murder or personally carried it out.
-In 1982 Gravano's close friend and criminal associate Joseph (Stymie) D'Angelo, who helped DeBatt murder Frank Faila would be murdered in the same restaurant.
+In 1982 Gravano's close friend and criminal associate Joseph (Stymie) D'Angelo, who helped DeBatt murder Frank Fiala would be murdered in the same restaurant.
 Before the murder of DeBatt, Gravano arranged to have Nicholas (Nicky Boy) Mormando murdered for the same reasons.
 He had become heavily addicted to crack cocaine among other things, and was a liability to become a stool pigeon like DeBatt.
 In fifteen years since the murder of Michael, no one has been formally charged with the murder.
 He is survived by a wife and daughter who was four years old at the time of his death.